hashchange/jquery.documentsize/README.md

 ## Dependencies and setup

 There are no hard dependencies.
 Despite its name, jQuery.documentSize doesn't even rely on [jQuery][] – it just needs a namespace variable to attach itself to.
 It will look for jQuery, [Zepto][], or just a simple `$` variable when it is loaded.
-Include jquery.documentsize.js when your library of choice, or your `$` variable, is available.
+Include jquery.documentsize.js when your library of choice, or your `$` variable, is ready for use.

 The stable version of jQuery.documentSize is available in the `dist` directory ([dev][dist-dev], [prod][dist-prod]), including an AMD build ([dev][dist-amd-dev], [prod][dist-amd-prod]).
 If you use Bower, fetch the files with `bower install jquery.documentsize`.
 With npm, it is `npm install jquery.documentsize`.